-The Commission reviews applications subject to the authority of the design guidelines and approves or denies Certificates of Appropriateness for projects based on the design guidelines and the Secretary of the Interior's Standards for Rehabilitation.
+The Commission uses the design guidelines to review applications for historic properties and approves or denies Certificates of Appropriateness for projects based on the design guidelines and the Secretary of the Interior's Standards for Rehabilitation.

 What is a Certificate of Appropriateness?